 Helm values

-Can I change the configuration values in the values.yml file?
+Yes, you can change the values for certain properties in the values.yml file.

 This page guides you through the properties that you can change while helping you avoid changing the wrong properties.